-The cycle of anxiety is a heavy burden that many faces worldwide.
+The cycle of anxiety is a heavy burden that many face worldwide.
 Anxiety can be described as worrying about a potential threat and trying to cope with a future event that you think will be negative.
 When you notice your anxious symptoms, you start to believe you can’t cope with the symptoms, thus becoming even more anxious.
-Various factors in today’s society exacerbate symptoms of anxiety, leading to the cycle of anxiety.
+Various factors in today’s society elevate symptoms of anxiety, leading to the cycle of anxiety.
 By being aware of its symptoms and learning ways to manage it, you will be able to not only break out of the cycle of anxiety but live a positive lifestyle.

 This article will provide you with resources to identify what the cycle of anxiety is, the types of anxiety that are related to the cycle of anxiety, and how to break this cycle.

 Anxiety is a natural response produced by the body when encountering stress.
 Anxiety is best described as a feeling of fear regarding one’s future.
 Albeit being a normal and even healthy reaction, when an individual regularly feels disproportionate levels of anxiety, it might be categorized as a medical disorder.

 Evolutionarily speaking, when humans were approached by predators or encountered danger, alarms were set off in the body allowing for rapid action.
 These alarms consisted of an elevated heartbeat, perspiration, and increased environmental sensitivity.
 This reaction occurs due to a rush of adrenaline, a hormone responsible for the fight-or-flight response which allows humans to confront or flee from potential threats to safety.
 Although humans in the modern world do not commonly face stressors such as the ones mentioned above, even mild stressors may elicit an anxious reaction.